Amateur Radio Is...

 Also in 2023, NASA issued a request seeking the assistance of Amateur Radio Operators in collecting scientific data during the upcoming solar eclipses so that the greater scientific community might gain a better understanding of the behavior of the Earth's ionosphere.

-The Radio Club of America and the National Association of Broadcasters are among some of the well-respected professional organizations that proudly support Amateur Radio.
+The Radio Club of America and the National Association of Broadcasters are among some of the well-respected professional organizations who proudly support Amateur Radio.

 Amateur Radio Contributes to Society